stacklok/sigstore-the-hard-way/src/04-rekor.md

 ## Dependencies

-We need a few dependencies installed
+We need a few dependencies installed:

 Update your system